All Episodes

 That's all I remember.

-Um, but it's ridiculous.
+But it's ridiculous.

 Now, I don't know how many of you watched all weekend as I did.

-So they're supposed to have this rally over the weekend by these, you know, these racist nationalist KKK sympathizing morons.
+So they're supposed to have this rally over the weekend by these, you know, these racist, nationalist, KKK sympathizing morons.

-And I it was widely publicized.
+And it was widely publicized.

 It was all over the place.